Naana-sark/lab-1/README.md

 # Lab-1 Git Repository Seed

 This file is the template for the first lab in Ashesi Web Development 2020.
+Naana Sarkodie is the user of this file.

 ## Contents